 - Zero Latency Monitoring = allows you to hear yourself exactly in time through headphones or studio monitor speakers.

-This means that there are two input channels and two output channels.
+2in/2out is an abbreviation for two input channels and two output channels.
 When considering which interface to buy, don’t just think about your home set up but think about how you record.
-If you record 1 channel at a time, then usually you will only require 1 input, but if you want to sing and play guitar at the same time, then you need multiple inputs and outputs to suit.
+If you record one channel at a time, then usually you will only require a single input, but if you want to sing and play the guitar at the same time, then you need multiple inputs and outputs to suit.

 Digital Signal Processing

 If you’re looking at an interface that says DSP, this means that you can use the interface to add audio effects such as EQ and Reverb while you are recording, or when you play it back.
 This can be particularly useful if you want to reduce some of the processing load on your CPU.
 It’s also a nice go-to option for the hardware purists out there.

 It sounds like a mixture of scary and cool, but Phantom Power means that your audio interface will power the microphone that you are plugging into it – typically a condenser mic requires this.
 Check your microphone before you shop and see if you need phantom power.
 If it’s 12V or 24V, an interface without Phantom Power is fine.
 If it needs 48V, choose one with Phantom Power.

 That’s just about it for our crash course in audio Interfaces!
 You’re well on your way to being versed enough to take the necessary steps towards improving the quality of your recordings.

 If you’d like to check out our audio production and recording gear, head down to our Swee Lee stores.
 Alternatively, you can also order them over on our online store too.
 We’ll deliver domestically for free straight to your doorstep.